liatrio/devops-bootcamp/docs/README.md

         their Backstage instance can ingest and associate with a definition for an API having source code in a repo owned by the student's organization.
 Students may use a repo that already has an OpenAPI spec file or they may generate the necessary spec data from an API.
       estMinutes: 30
       technologies:
         - Backstage
         - GitHub
 docs/9-platform-engineering/9.1.2-techdocs.md:
-  category: TechDocs
+  category: Platform Engineering
   estReadingMinutes: 10
   exercises:
     - name: Enable Documentation for an Existing Entity